DarkaMaul/fluffy-octo-train/docs/gear.md

 We have mixed feelings with those.
 We used them extensively and they never failed us.
 But the waterflow tends to be really small after a couple of use and it is annoying.
 And if the bottle used is not flexible, it is very hard to squeeze.

+On a side note, we also carried some Micropur as a backup system, but we never had to use them during our walk.

 #### Electricity

 + **Our rating**: :material-star: :material-star: :material-star: :material-star: :material-star: